-Although the Nomura Group exercises care to protect the confidentiality of personal information and have in place policies and procedures designed to safeguard such information and ensure that it is used in compliance with applicable laws, rules and regulations, were any unauthorised disclosure or misuse of personal information to occur, its business could be adversely affected.
+Although the Nomura Group exercises care to protect the confidentiality of personal information and has in place policies and procedures designed to safeguard such information and ensure that it is used in compliance with applicable laws, rules and regulations, were any unauthorised disclosure or misuse of personal information to occur, its business could be adversely affected.
 For example, the Nomura Group could be subject to government actions such as administrative actions or penalties in case there is any violation of applicable personal data protection laws, rules and regulations or be subject to complaints and lawsuits for damages from clients if they are adversely affected due to the unauthorised disclosure or misuse of their personal information (including leakage of such information by an external service provider).
 In addition, the Nomura Group could incur additional costs associated with changing its security systems, either voluntarily or in response to administrative guidance or other regulatory initiatives.
 Moreover, restrictions on the Nomura Group's ability to use personal information collected from clients may adversely affect its existing businesses or to develop new ones.
 Furthermore, any damage to the Nomura Group's reputation caused by such unauthorised disclosure or misuse could lead to a decline in new clients and/or a loss of existing clients, as well as to increased costs and expenses incurred for public relations campaigns designed to prevent or mitigate damage to its corporate or brand image or reputation.

 System failure, information leakage and the cost of maintaining sufficient cybersecurity could adversely affect the Nomura Group's business, financial condition and results of operations become the target of attempted unauthorised access, computer viruses or malware, and other cyber-attacks designed to access and obtain information on its systems or to disrupt and cause other damage to its services.
 In recent years, many of the Nomura Group's employees increasingly work remotely using networking or other technologies, and these technologies have become even more critical to its business.
-The implementation of remote work arrangements may also increase the possibility that the Nomura Group will be subject to cyber-attacks and other information security breaches.
+The implementation of remote work arrangements may also increase the possibility that the Nomura Group will be subject to cyberattacks and other information security breaches.
+In addition, Nomura is engaged in the cryptocurrency business, and if the cryptocurrency wallets used in that business become targets of cyberattacks or other information security breaches, there is a possibility of unauthorised outflow or loss of cryptocurrencies.
 Although these threats may originate from human error or technological failure, they may also originate from the malice or fraud of internal parties, such as employees, or third parties, including foreign non-state actors and extremist parties.
-Additionally, the Nomura Group could also be adversely impacted if any of the third-party vendors, exchanges, clearing houses or other financial institutions to whom the Nomura Group is interconnected are subject to cyber-attacks or other informational security breaches.
+Additionally, the Nomura Group could also be adversely impacted if any of the thirdparty vendors, exchanges, clearing houses or other financial institutions to whom the Nomura Group is interconnected are subject to cyber-attacks or other informational security breaches.
 Such events could cause interruptions to the Nomura Group's systems, reputational damage, client dissatisfaction, legal liability, enforcement actions or additional costs, any and all of which could adversely affect its financial condition and operations.